bug400/pyilper/README.md

 Compatibility
 -------------

-pyILPER has been successful tested with LINUX, Windows 10 and Mac OS.
+pyILPER has been successful tested with LINUX, Windows 10 and mac OS.

 Installation